nhut9dev/create-nhut9dev-app/README.md

 ### 4. Turbo Next.js + Expo

 - Monorepo powered by Turborepo
-- Next.js 15 web application with:
+- Next.js 16 web application with:
+  - React 19
   - TypeScript and Tailwind CSS
   - Internationalization (i18n) with next-intl
   - Jest and Playwright for testing